binocarlos/digger-reception/README.md

 digger-reception
 ================

-A REST based api server that 'mounts' functions as backend data suppliers.
+A REST based api server that mounts functions as backend data suppliers.

 ## installation